Chris Travis

 Christopher Reginald Travis (born December 2, 1993) is an American rapper and record producer from Orange Mound, Memphis, Tennessee.
-He began his career in 2012 as a solo artist on YouTube and later on became a member of SpaceGhostPurrp's Raider Klan collective, which he left in 2013.
+He began his career in 2012, joining the hip hop collective Raider Klan in 2013.
 Since then, he has formed his own independent label, Water Boyz Entertainment.
 He is a former member of Seshollowaterboyz, a collective with fellow American rappers Bones, Xavier Wulf and Eddy Baker.